 - Scissors and tweezers

 2. DRSABCD Action Plan

 Know the basic action plan for any emergency situation.
 Assess the danger first, respond and always ask for help.
 Remember that knowing first aid doesn't make you a health care professional.
 For severe cases, getting the patient to a hospital is always important.
-Check the action plan here.

 6. Bleeding Wounds

-7. Sprains and Strains
+12. Sprains And Strains

 Do you know what RICE is?
 It's the basic first aid for sprains and strains until a trained professional arrives or when you get the patient to the hospital.
 Remember RICE: Rest, Ice, Compression and Elevate.

 Nosebleeds are just minor injuries but some people tend to freak out at the sight of blood.
 Know exactly what to do in this situation as illustrated here.
 Remember not to keep on removing your thumbs from squeezing the nose to check if the bleeding has stopped.
 Blood needs to clot and it will take some time.

 Watch this video for a more detailed emergency response with first aid and CPR:

 Even if you know much about first aid, it's still best to avoid these kinds of situations when you can.
 Prevention is always better than cure, but in case you do get into an emergency situation, regardless of what you've learned it will not matter if you panic.
 Always stay calm, have a level head and put what you've learned about first aid and CPR into action!.